Find out how HR Staff n' Stuff can transform your business.

 This employee is paid well above the award and has satisfied the overpayment in the specific pay period.

-We do expect more information to be forthcoming about this ruling, especially as some Awards specifically allow for payments to be assessed over a 12-month period, such as the Hospitality Award, and the potential for significant wage underpayments being identified across all industries in the event this ruling is accepted broadly.
+We do expect more information to be forthcoming about this ruling, especially as some Awards specifically allow for payments to be assessed over a 12-month period.
+Such as the Hospitality Award, and the potential for significant wage underpayments being identified across all industries in the event this ruling is accepted broadly.
 We will provide updates as they are known.

 If you have any questions or need support on this matter, please don’t hesitate to contact one of our team.
 As always, we are here to help.